Neighbours are usually people like us. It’s strangers not like us we need to learn not to hate

 The second week they were introduced to one another through a series of competitions: prizes for the winners, nothing for the losers.
 Almost immediately there was tension between them: name-calling and abuse.
 It got worse.
 Each burned the other’s flag and raided their cabins.
 They even objected to eating together in the same dining hall.

-What’s the solution?
 In the last stage of the experiment, the researchers arranged for the children to be faced with a series of problems they could only solve by working together.
 Within days they became friends.
-They’d turned themselves into a bigger us.
+They’d turned themselves into a bigger Us.

-The Hebrew Bible says once, love your neighbour as yourself.
-But it says many times, love the stranger.
+The Hebrew Bible says once “Love your neighbour as yourself”.
+But it says many times “Love the stranger”.
 Neighbours are usually people like us.
-It’s strangers not like us we need to learn not to hate.
-Truth is: we’re enlarged by our differences.
-We need a strong inclusive national identity.
-We need to become a bigger us.
+It’s strangers not like us we need, in order to learn not to hate.